 This article first appeared in Card Player magazine.

-Why is it close?
-Because, let’s say that it’s a $100-$200 game.
+Why is calling or raising with 9-5 offsuit close in a limit game?
+Because, let’s say that it’s a $100-$200 limit game ($100 bets before and on the flop and $200 bets after that).
 The blinds then are $50 small, $100 large.
 This means that you can just call for $50 and get 3-to-1 money odds at this point (subject to adjustment), provided that your opponent doesn’t raise.
 In a sense, you’re getting a 50 percent discount over what it would cost if you had to call that $100 cold.
 Without being too picky about how we analyze it, that means that if this play wouldn’t lose $50 if you called cold, you probably should call for $50.
 And guess what?
 That 9-5 doesn’t lose $50 if you call cold against many opponents with random hands.
+However, I would need stronger hands than that 9-5 to call in no-limit.
+That’s because the opposing bets and raises are larger, meaning you’ll be forced out of the pot more often.
 So, what’s the problem with calling?
 A couple of big ones:

 1. You might get raised because the big blind is live.